htcondor/htcondor/docs/version-history/stable-release-series-90.rst

 Bugs Fixed:

+- *condor_watch_q* no longer has a limit on the number of job event log files it can watch.
+  :jira:`658`

 - Fix a bug in *condor_watch_q* which would cause it to fail when run on older kernels.
   :jira:`745`